RishiSriCharan/KLH-CSE-2026-2027-2420030638-AI-Powered-Disaster-Response-Resource-Allocation-System/README.md

 The primary objective of this project is to develop an **intelligent and self-adaptive disaster response system** capable of simulating disaster scenarios and dynamically responding to changing conditions through AI-driven analysis and resource allocation.

-> **Note:** Since you're still at the planning stage, I would keep the README honest and mark features as **planned/in progress** rather than making it look like the entire system is already implemented.
-As we build the project, we can continuously update the phase status.